Uniqueness and universality of the Brownian map: Convergence of rescaled planar maps

-(c) It is not hard to prove that equivalence classes for $\approx$ can contain at most $3$ points (see the discussion in \cite[Section 3]{IM}).
-Moreover, if $s$ and $t$ are distinct points of $[0,1)$ such that $s\approx t$, then we have either $p_\be(s)=p_\be(t)$ or $D^\circ(s,t)=0$, but these two properties cannot hold simultaneously by Lemma \ref{increase}.
+\item[(d)] It is not hard to prove that equivalence classes for $\approx$ can contain at most~$3$ points (see the discussion in~\cite{IM}, Section 3).
+Moreover, if $s$ and $t$ are distinct points of $[0,1)$ such that $s\approx t$, then we have either $p_\be(s)=p_\be(t)$ or $D^\circ (s,t)=0$, but these two properties cannot hold simultaneously by Lemma~\ref{increase}. \end{longlist} \end{remas*}